stefanovic80/geompy/README.md

 ### - [parabola](#draw-a-random-parabola)

+such variables are classes.
+For each one of them you can define one or more instances, having their own methods and attributes.

+As an example, say you want to draw a circumference.
+As first step you have to create a circumference type instance, than you gonna use the .draw method to provide it's graphycal representation

+`C = circumference()`

+`C.draw()`

+by typing

+`print(C)`

+you gonna have a list of C attributes, such as `C.radius`, which can be reset in order to modify the drawn circumference

+`C.radius = 7`

+`C.draw()`

-If you want to draw a point type geometrical locus, than you have to define a point class type instance.
+In the some way, if you want to draw a point type geometrical locus, than you have to define a point class type instance.

 If you want to draw a segment type geometrical locus, than you have to define a segment class type instance.